k-xo/diffnote/README.md

 ## Configuration

-Before using DiffNote, set your OpenAI API key in your environment variables:
+Before using diffnote, set your OpenAI API key in your environment variables:
 ```shell
 export OPENAI_API_KEY='your_api_key_here'
 ```